 Responsiveness

 Responsiveness may be defined as quick to respond or to react appropriately (Merriam-Webster 2009c).
 Responsiveness in terms of information flow deals with the time delay between the actual information or data becoming available and the actual possibility of being able to retrieve it from, for example, an enterprise resource planning system.
-The following measurable questions could possibly be asked:
+The following measurable questions could possibly be asked:• What is the time difference between the occurrence of activities and reporting of those activities?

 • Are reports or information updated as soon as the information or data changes?